Literacy in India: Post-independence

+Growth and variation

-Every census since 1881 had indicated rising literacy in the country, but the population growth rate had been high enough that the absolute number of illiterate people rose with every decade.
+Every census since 1880 had indicated rising literacy in the country, but the population growth rate had been high enough that the absolute number of illiterate people rose with every decade.
 The 2001–2011 decade is the second census period (after the 1991–2001 census period) when the absolute number of Indian illiterate population declined (by 31,196,847 people), indicating that the literacy growth rate is now outstripping the population growth rate.

+As per data available in 2011-13, India's literacy rate was at 75%.
+Kerala had achieved a literacy rate of 93% in 2013.
+As per data made available in 2025, Mizoram is the most literate state with 98.2% literacy and the least literate state in India is Andhra Pradesh with a literacy rate of 72.6%.
+The Periodic Labour Force Survey Report, 2023-24 released by the Ministry of Statistics and Programme Implementation, Government of India, offers a detailed snapshot of the literacy rates of different age groups in each Indian state and Union Territory.
+The total literacy rate in India for persons aged seven and above has been estimated at 80.9%.
+For persons aged seven and above across rural and urban areas, the lowest literacy rate is of Andhra Pradesh at 72.6%.
+Bihar, the state which has had the lowest literacy rate for several decades, has now overtaken Andhra Pradesh and has a literacy rate of 74.3% as per the report.
+Amongst other states, Madhya Pradesh has a literacy rate of 75.2% and Jharkhand is at 76.7%.
+Kerala has a literacy rate of 95.3% amongst persons aged seven and above as per the same report.

 Six Indian states account for about 60% of all illiterates in India: Uttar Pradesh, Bihar, Madhya Pradesh, Rajasthan, and Andhra Pradesh (including Telangana).
 Slightly less than half of all Indian illiterates (48.12%) are in the six states of Uttar Pradesh, Bihar, Rajasthan, Madhya Pradesh, Jharkhand and Chhattisgarh.

-State Literacy Efforts
+State literacy programmes

 Several states in India have executed successful programs to boost literacy rates.
 Over time, a set of factors have emerged as being key to success: the official will to succeed, deliberate steps to engage the community in administering the program, adequate funding for infrastructure and teachers, and provisioning additional services which are considered valuable by the community (such as free school lunches).